JetBrains/mps-coderules/docs/content/example-lambdacalc-ext.md

 ### Type Annotations

-Extension of STLC with type annotations demonstrates two important points: a usage of Code Rules macros and an implementation of a relation between types in the form of constraint.
+Extension of STLC with type annotations demonstrates two important points: a usage of Coderules macros and an implementation of a relation between types in the form of constraint.
 Relations on types are present in many typesystems, and probably the most widespread example is a subtyping relation (e.g. `isSubtype(type1, type2)`).
 As a matter of fact, the `subsumed` relation, presented here, is a form of subtyping too, as explained below.

 #### Macros

-Code Rules macros can help to keep the formulation of a typesystem cleaner, by moving out to a macro table some routine tasks, such as creating complex terms or building dataform representations of SNodes.
+Coderules macros can help to keep the formulation of a typesystem cleaner, by moving out to a macro table some routine tasks, such as creating complex terms or building dataform representations of SNodes.
 For such cases macros can be viewed as a form of constructors, when creation of a dataform requires, for example, recursive creation of subterms or production of constraints.

-In this lambda calculus there's a single macro table called `types` for translation of SNodes, representing type annotations, to corresponding dataforms for manipulation in Code Rules program.
+In this lambda calculus there's a single macro table called `types` for translation of SNodes, representing type annotations, to corresponding dataforms for manipulation in Coderules program.

 A typical example of a macro is for the function type.
 It recursively invokes macros for its argument and result types.